 There is an ever increasing number of wireless technologies that aim to deliver voice and data connectivity to mobile users and which may be of use in the maritime environment.
 Aside from their technical capabilities, there may be regulatory issues and associated technical restrictions which prevent them being fully exploited.
 Such issues may include:

-the ITU radio regulations do not permit maritime mobile operation in the frequency bands concerned;
+the ITU Radio Regulations do not permit maritime mobile operation in the frequency bands concerned;

 frequencies are licensed on a national basis, such that there is no continuity of operation from country to country (this may even require equipment to be switched off when entering certain jurisdictions);